Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Setup of the simulations

 Regardless of the case, the value of $\tau_{FS}$ or its behavior with the collision centrality started to be determined (together with many other parameters needed in a complete hybrid hydrodynamic simulation) via Bayesian inference techniques~\cite{Moreland:2018gsh, Bernhard:2019bmu, JETSCAPE:2020mzn, JETSCAPE:2020shq, Nijs:2020roc, Parkkila:2021tqq, Nijs:2021clz, Parkkila:2021yha}.
-This does not mean, however, that the main characteristics of this phase are well understood.
-In fact, it depends on the many particularities of each statistical analysis as different collaborations have obtained values for $\tau_{FS}$ that vary over 50\%: for instance, \cite{Parkkila:2021tqq} extracted $\tau_{FS}=0.901$ fm/c by considering Pb+Pb collisions at 5.02 TeV; on the other hand, \cite{Parkkila:2021yha} reported $\tau_{FS}=0.78$ fm/c from improving the previous study by considering a simultaneous analysis of Pb+Pb data at 2.76 TeV and 5.02 TeV.
-When allowing the free-streaming to change with centrality, however, by considering Au+Au and Pb+Pb collisions at 200 GeV and 2.76 TeV, respectively, \cite{JETSCAPE:2020mzn} determined that $1.3 \lesssim \tau_{FS}\, ({\rm fm/c}) \lesssim 1.53$, a variation of over 50\% when compared to the improved estimate from \cite{Parkkila:2021yha}.
-Lastly, a simultaneous analysis of p+Pb and Pb+Pb data at 5.02 TeV presented in \cite{Moreland:2018gsh} yielded $\tau_{FS} = 0.48$ fm/c.
-While a smaller free-streaming time is expected for p+A collisions due to the system size after the collision takes place, this estimate (which is also applied to Pb+Pb collisions if one makes use of the model outlined in~\cite{Moreland:2018gsh}) is $\approx 53\%$ smaller than the value quoted in~\cite{Parkkila:2021tqq} which only considered Pb+Pb data at the same collision energy.
+This does not mean, however, that the main characteristics of this stage are well understood.
+In fact, it depends on the many particularities of each statistical analysis as different collaborations have obtained values for $\tau_{FS}$ that vary more than 50\%: for instance, \cite{Parkkila:2021tqq} extracted $\tau_{FS}=0.901$ fm/c by considering Pb+Pb collisions at 5.02 TeV; on the other hand, \cite{Parkkila:2021yha} reported $\tau_{FS}=0.71$ fm/c improving on the previous study by considering a simultaneous analysis of Pb+Pb data at 2.76 TeV and 5.02 TeV.
+When allowing the free-streaming to change with centrality as in \cite{JETSCAPE:2020mzn}, with parameters from the Grad viscous correction model, for Au+Au collisions at 200 GeV, $1.36 \lesssim \tau_{FS}\, ({\rm fm/c}) \lesssim 1.51$, a variation of almost 50\% when compared to the improved estimate from \cite{Parkkila:2021yha}.
+Lastly, a simultaneous analysis of p+Pb and Pb+Pb data at 5.02 TeV presented in \cite{Moreland:2018gsh} yielded $\tau_{FS} = 0.37$ fm/c.
+While a smaller free-streaming time is expected for p+A collisions due to the system size after the collision takes place, this estimate (which is also applied to Pb+Pb collisions if one makes use of the model outlined in~\cite{Moreland:2018gsh}) is $\approx 0.59\%$ smaller than the value quoted in~\cite{Parkkila:2021tqq} which only considered Pb+Pb data at the same collision energy.